ibc/em-udns/README.markdown

     ~$ gem install em-udns

+## Supported Platforms

+EM-Udns is tested under the following platforms:

+ * Linux 32 bits
+ * Linux 64 bits
+ * Mac OSX 32 bits

+See also the [extconf.rb](https://github.com/ibc/em-udns/blob/master/ext/extconf.rb) file which compiles udns C library according to current platform.

+## TODO

+ * Testing on other platforms.
+ * Improving the integration of udns C library sources into EM-Udns gem (see the [open report](https://github.com/ibc/em-udns/issues#issue/1)).

 ## Acknowledgement

 Many thanks to Michael Tokarev (the author of [udns](http://www.corpit.ru/mjt/udns.html) C library) for all the help provided in udns mailing list.